vippsas/vipps-recurring-api/vipps-recurring-api.md

 actively check the payment with the [`GET:/agreements/{agreementId}`][fetch-agreement-endpoint] endpoint.

-### Merchant agreement url
+### Merchant agreement URL

 The `merchantAgreementUrl` is a link to the customer's account page on your website, where they can manage the agreement (e.g., change, pause, cancel the agreement).
-Vipps does not offer any form of agreement management, as this may include quite complex operations (e.g., changing subscription types, temporary address change).
 The URL is opened in the standard web browser.

+**Please note:** Vipps does not offer any form of agreement management, as this may include quite complex operations (e.g., changing subscription types, temporary address change, pausing the agreement, etc).

-The integrator ***must*** implement such functionality for the customer to manage the agreement in their system.
+**Important:** The integrator **must** implement such functionality for the customer to manage the agreement in their system.
+It is the integrator's responsibility to make sure the `merchantAgreementUrl` in the agreement works for the user.

-Vipps does not have any specific requirements for the security of the page, other than using https, but strongly recommend using
+Vipps does not have any specific requirements for the security of the page, other than using HTTPS, but strongly recommend using [Vipps Login](https://www.vipps.no/produkter-og-tjenester/bedrift/logg-inn-med-vipps/logg-inn-med-vipps/) so the user does not need a username or password, but is logged in automatically through Vipps.
-[Vipps Login](https://www.vipps.no/produkter-og-tjenester/bedrift/logg-inn-med-vipps/logg-inn-med-vipps/)
-so the user does not need a username or password, but is logged in automatically through Vipps.
 See the